 Think how busy someone like Tom Cruise is.
 He set aside a total of five months just for these two scenes of this movie, which could have been done with stunt doubles and/or special effects.

-Enjoy the movie this weekend, and consider whether your commitment to great content measures up to Cruise’s.
+When you’re tossing popcorn in the theater next month, consider whether your commitment to great content measures up to Cruise’s.

 (I’ll also send you other weekly tips)